basilevh/pytest-html/README.rst

 may not work as expected, see section `Creating a self-contained report`_ for more info.

-There are also convenient types for several image formats:
+There are also convenient types for several image formats, where the argument ``image`` is a base64-encoded string:

 ============  ====================
 Image format  Example